siserin/blind9/doc/arm/advanced.rst

 ----

-TKEY (Transaction KEY) is a mechanism for automatically negotiating a shared secret between two hosts, originally specified in RFC 2930.
+TKEY (Transaction KEY) is a mechanism for automatically negotiating a shared secret between two hosts, originally specified in :rfc:`2930`.

 There are several TKEY "modes" that specify how a key is to be generated or assigned.
 BIND 9 implements only one of these modes: Diffie-Hellman